SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/software/programming-models/coarrays.md

-In addition to the ease of use, due to the PGAS-style semantics of coarrays in Fortran, applications can achieve high performance at extremely high concurrency; tests at NERSC have shown that coarray program scale efficiently to >100,000 cores.
+In addition to the ease of use, due to the PGAS-style semantics of coarrays in Fortran, applications can achieve high performance at extremely high concurrency; tests at NERSC have shown that coarray programs can scale efficiently to >100,000 cores.

 ## Compiler support on NERSC systems